 Listen to the Site 7 Iron Story Narration

 Driving west along Furnace Road to Hammondville, you can imagine the Crown Point Iron Company Railroad that would have been running along your left side.
 The narrow-gauge train climbed 1,300 feet from the shore of Lake Champlain to Hammondville, running alongside Furnace Road and crossing it twice before reaching Hogback Road.
-There, it passed through a deep rock cut where engines could take on water before climbing up to mines and ore-processing mills that are now entirely over-run with second growth forest.
-If you look carefully, you can still see remains of the old railroad bed in certain spots.
+There, it passed through a deep rock cut where engines could take on water before climbing up to mines and ore-processing mills that are now entirely over-run with second-growth forest.
+If you look carefully, you can still see the remains of the old railroad bed in certain spots.
 The most visible is just past the intersection with Corduroy Road, angling off to the left.
-Stone walls crisscrossing the open fields here show the extent of farming in area.
+Stone walls crisscrossing the open fields here show the extent of farming in the area.
 It’s an example of industry and farming side-by-side: After all, the miners needed to be fed.

 At the intersection with Hogback Road, turn left.
-About tk miles, on your right-hand side, you’ll see a small pull-off, where waste slag from the Hammondville furnace is visible.
+About ten miles, on your right-hand side, you’ll see a small pull-off, where waste slag from the Hammondville furnace is visible.
 The furnace, which is now moss-covered and hidden in the trees across the road on private land, ran from 1846 to 1870.
 Waste slag from nearly 30 years of continuous production has filled the small ravine adjacent to the pull-off where town highway crews load up with it when they need fill.
 Look for intensely blue and green glassy globs.

 First Person Account:

-Slag–the remains of the iron smelting process–can be quite beautiful and can still be found in woods of what was once Hammondville: “Winslow Watson visited this [Hammondville] furnace in 1852 and has left the following account of what he saw there: ‘In approaching the furnace I observed the road for some distance was formed by a very beautiful material, exhibiting a surface soft and lustrous and glowing in every shade and tint. this substance was the concretion of slag or cinders of the furnace.
+Slag–the remains of the iron-smelting process–can be quite beautiful and can still be found in woods of what was once Hammondville: “Winslow Watson visited this [Hammondville] furnace in 1852 and has left the following account of what he saw there: ‘In approaching the furnace I observed the road for some distance was formed by a very beautiful material, exhibiting a surface soft and lustrous and glowing in every shade and tint. this substance was the concretion of slag or cinders of the furnace.
 When gushing from the stack in fusion, it will form and draw out, by a wire trust into the boiling mass, an attenuated glass thread the entire length of the furnace, a distance of 60 feet.
 The glass presents a most delicate and- diversified coloring although combined in the eruption from the furnace with extraneous properties.
 Thus beautiful in its crude and adulterated condition may not this substance, purified and refined by science be rendered subservient to the arts?’
 At the present day, in the forest growth that has since overrun the site of this historic enterprise, pieces of this glassy slag are to be found, their varying tones of blue and green as fresh as when Watson saw them nearly ninety years ago.
 The roads for some distance away, now winding through shady woods, have been repaired with this rare material which so excited his admiration and imagination at that time.” -From E.E.
 Barker, The Story of Crown Point Iron, 1942.